soup587/soup587/README.md

 i like roleplaying and stories and such, i have anxiety and adhd (if i dm you it means i think you're cool and probably want to talk but i might fail miserably at it)

+if i annoy you or make you uncomfortable please tell me straight away!! i can not pick up on hints for the life of me

 women

 <!--